Lea C's Pan Roasted Chicken or Is It?

 - Add garlic, onion, pepper, shallot, and sauté over medium heat until everything is limp and reduced.
 Do not brown!

-- Add mushrooms, stir all of this together, and when it is all about the same consistency turn up heat to high
+- Add mushrooms, stir all of this together, and turn up the heat to high when it is all about the same consistency.

 - Add white wine and reduce by half.

-- Add chicken stock, and fresh rosemary, and salt and pepper to taste.
+- Add chicken stock, fresh rosemary, and salt and pepper to taste.

-- Place chicken in casserole on one layer, and pour sauce all over top of chicken.
+- Place chicken in a casserole on one layer, and pour the sauce all over the top of the chicken.

 - Cover with foil and bake at 375º F for about 45 minutes.

-- Turn heat up to 425º F, uncover and bake to reduce sauce, and slightly brown chicken.
+- Turn the heat to 425º F, uncover, and bake to reduce sauce and slightly brown chicken.

-- You can serve it this way, or if you want to do a fancy prep, you can remove the chicken and deglaze again, and finish with a bit of butter, or even put all into a blender and make a smooth sauce.
-I have even added cream, which is rich, but very tasty.
-If you just serve it out of the oven as is, its rustic and has a nice texture.
+- You can serve it this way, or if you want to do a fancy prep, you can remove the chicken and deglaze again and finish with a bit of butter, or even put it all into a blender and make a smooth sauce.
+I have even added cream, which is rich but very tasty.
+If you serve it out of the oven as is, it's rustic and has a nice texture.